-- 1. The GIM of the subject property at 10.20 is lower than all of the sales comparables and supports the subject's GIM. - 2.
+- 1. The Board was persuaded by the Respondent's equity comparables chart (Exhibit R-1, pages 40/41).
+The comparables were similar in terms of location, building type, number of stories, condition and vacancy - 2.
+The GIM of the subject property at 10.20 falls within this range. - 3.
 The Board was persuaded by the equity comparables put forth by the Respondent on large investment walk- up apartments.
-The median per suite of the four comparables is \$109,127 which is slightly higher than the per suite assessment of \$106,503. - 3.
-The Board notes the City is predicting a potential gross income for the subject property to be \$1,599,571, whereas the subject property is actually generating \$1,647,962, making the Board question why the assessment should be altered. - 4.
-The Board accepts the procedure of selecting a median value and a sample of four is an acceptable number of sales for the mass appraisal method stratification model. - 5.
+The median per suite of the five comparables is \$108,844 which is slightly higher than the assessment of the subject property \$106, 593 per suite. - 4.
+The Board accepts the procedure of selecting a median value and a sample of four is an acceptable number of sales for the mass appraisal method stratification model.
+However, the Board notes the four comparable sales were city wide and only compared to the subject due to the "big investment" nature of the properties. - 5.
 The Board placed little weight on the Complainant's third party support information from Cushman and Wakefield as it covered the entire City of Edmonton and it was not broken down into areas.
-In addition, the report was not broken down into specific types of multi-family properties such as high rise, low rise and row houses. - 6.
+In addition, the report was not broken down into specific types of multifamily properties such as high rise, low rise and row houses. - 6.
 The Board accepts that the cap rate approach is an accepted methodology for valuation.
-However, the Board was not persuaded by the Complainant's use of the cap rate approach (C-1, page 2).
-The Complainant had supplied seven comparable sales all close to the subject property to derive the expenses per suite and also a cap rate for the subject property.
-However, the Board did note that, while the comparables were close, not all were comparable due to the size and age differential.
-The Board noted there was little evidence or documentation on the sales expenses to support the figure provided by the Network.
+However the Board was not persuaded by the Complainant's use of the cap rate approach (C-1, page 2).
+The Complainant had supplied seven comparable sales all close to the subject property to derive the expenses per suite and also a cap rate for the subject property. - 7.
+In addition, the Board was not persuaded by the Complainant's analysis in respect of "typical" expenses.
+The Complainant had supplied 7 comparable sales (C-1, page 2) but the Board noted there was little evidence or documentation on the sales expenses to support the figure provided by the Network.

-- 7. The Board concluded that the Complainant is using inconsistent methodology to value the subject property.
+- 8. The Board concluded that the Complainant is using inconsistent methodology to value the subject property.
 The Complainant is applying GIMs and cap rates derived from the Network's reported actual income to the Respondent's typical income.
 This inconsistency results in an unreliable estimate of market value.
-The Board believes that, under appraisal theory, typical income, vacancy and cap rates should be derived and applied in the same consistent manner. - 8.
+The Board believes that, under appraisal theory, typical income, vacancy and cap rates should be derived and applied in the same consistent manner. - 9.
 The Board therefore concludes the Complainant did not provide sufficient or compelling evidence to alter the assessment.